weecology/lab-manual/Accessing-the-T:-drive.md

 * Click "Connect"
 * Lab materials are in the `lab-white-ernest` folder.

-Linux:
+**Linux: **

-Assuming your running Ubuntu.
+Assuming you're running Ubuntu.
 Install the cifs-utils package, create a folder called /media/T for a mount point, then run the mount command, replacing `<your-ufid>` with your ufid (the same one used for email).
 You will be prompted for your password.

     sudo apt-get install cifs-utils
     sudo mkdir /media/T